Batman '89 (comic book): Echoes

 After the Nightwings take Crane in the hostage exchange, Ra's offers to share the fear toxin with Batman, but Bruce refuses to let anyone have it and consumes three pills.
 Alfred reveals they are drugs that remove his ability to feel fear and pain, which he intended to use as a last resort.
 Determined to bring Bruce back, Drake and Barbara, now in her own Batsuit, take the Batwing to Ra's' ship as Batman destroys the fear toxin supplies and fights relentlessly against the henchmen.
 Drake cures him of his maniacal state and helps him escape while Barbara converts the Batwing into a car and lands on the highway.
-At Royal Autobody, Drake finds that Crane has taken Hakim hostage.
+At Royal Autobody, Drake finds that Crane has taken Rakim hostage.
 However, upon seeing Barbara in the Batsuit, Crane loses control and gouges his own eyes out.
 Four weeks later, Crane has been committed to Arkham Asylum, where he still has nightmares about Batman and his allies.
 He is confronted in his cell by Quinn, who has killed most of the staff and prepares to murder him.